 Straightforward Admissions Process

-1. Confidential assessment.
-During your initial call, a member of the Nova team will gather information to ensure that you or your loved one can get what you need from our program.
+During your initial call, a member of the Extra Mile Recovery team will gather information to ensure that you or your loved one can get what you need from our program.
 It is not our mission to blindly admit every caller.
 We seek to help those who are struggling with drug and alcohol addiction to find the help they need – even if that help is more appropriately found elsewhere.
 All information you provide during this phone assessment will remain confidential.